prevention-icon

 Flour beetles

 Often detected in flour mills, bakeries, grain silos and anywhere with stored grain, including your kitchen pantry, flour beetles prefer eating broken, milled and processed food such as flour, bran and oatmeal.
 However, they also enjoy dried pet food and flowers, nuts, seeds, spices, beans and pasta.
-There are 2 main types of flour beetles: the confused flour beetle and red flour beetle.
+There are two main types of flour beetles: the confused flour beetle and the red flour grain beetle.
 You can differentiate between these types of beetles through the shape of their antennae.

 Appearance